 Practice Better has allowed me to streamline everything, not only making my life easier, but also creating a better experience for my clients, since they can log into their account and see everything in one place including their appointments, invoices, receipts, protocols, meal plans and communications with me.

-Before I started using That Clean Life for Business I would spend hours creating meal plans and itemized grocery lists in word documents, and scouring the internet for recipes to give clients.
+Before I started using That Clean Life I would spend hours creating meal plans and itemized grocery lists in word documents, and scouring the internet for recipes to give clients.
 Now I have a constantly growing database of healthy recipes at my fingertips, that meet a variety of needs.
 Creating meal plans is as simple as dragging and dropping meals onto a plan.
 The grocery list is automatically generated, and everything is consistently formatted with my personal branding so that it looks nice and professional.

 I hope this inspires you to find a workflow that works for you!
 If you have any questions, or want to know more about how I use these tools – leave me a comment below and I am happy to give you all my best secrets for creating a seamless client experience.